Nitrokey/odoo-modules/abandoned_carts/readme.md

 If we want to set an automation to remove orders, we have to go to settings -> Technical:Automation -> Scheduled Actions.

 Type in Name, Interval Number, Next Execution Date and Inverval Unit.
-Next Execution Date means that to this date everything what is in retention period set will be executed.
+The cron job will be executed at Next Execution Date.
 In Number of calls you can determine how many intervals it has to run.

 For example: